6 LIES THAT ARE PREVENTING YOU FROM WRITING THE BOOK OF YOUR DREAMS.

 6. I’m not a good writer.

 Ok.
 Fair enough.
-There are good writers and then there are those who, well, there are those who know exactly what they want to say but formulating a plan to capture those thoughts in a way that resonates with readers can sometimes prove to be challenging.
+There are good writers and then there are those who, well, those who know exactly what they want to say but formulating a plan to capture those thoughts in a way that resonates with readers can sometimes prove to be challenging.
 This is still no excuse for not getting your book done.
 Cues: ARDRE ORIE, QUEEN OF STORYTELLING:) Hire a ghostwriter!
+Duh!
 Gone are the days that ghostwriters are used strictly by celebrities.
 To date, I’ve written for politicians, lawyers, educators and a bevy of everyday heroes who were all well versed in communicating their thoughts and ideas but struggled to commit them to paper.
 There is no shame in hiring someone to get the job done on your behalf.
-If you aren’t’ good with accounting and taxes, does anyone think twice when you hire an accountant?
-Of course not, it’s silly.
-This same pattern of thought, applies to writing.
+If you aren’t good with accounting or taxes, do you think twice about hiring an accountant?
+Of course not, it’s would be silly not to seek out the professionals who can do what needs to be done on your behalf.
+We must keep this same energy regarding the skill of writing and getting our books completed.

 I could go on and on.
-I’ve clearly developed 14 reasons but I’ve also decided that this list would be a phenomenal addition to a book that I am almost composing called “The Art of Storytelling”.
-This book is purposed to give the business and branding aspects that anyone who had remotely considered writing a book, should be knowledgeable of.
+I’ve already written 7 more reasons but I’ve decided to add the rest to a book that I am almost finished composing called “The Art of Storytelling”.
+This book is purposed to inspire anyone who has remotely considered writing a book, and its jam-packed with tools to make the process more transparent.
 The Art of Storytelling is all of the valuable lessons that I wish someone would have told me, prior to becoming an author and after.

-In the meantime, you should most definitely join my subscriber list and get all of my updates about writing, business, life and quite frankly to be entertained and inspired.
-I know how much we all simply need to laugh while writing the pages of our lives on a daily basis.
+In the meantime, you should join my e-mail subscriber list and get all of my updates about writing, business, life and quite frankly just to be entertained and inspired.
+I know how much we all need to laugh while writing the pages of our lives on a daily basis.
 Life is not easy but trust and believe that every new day that we are blessed to see, is worth it.

 If I could leave you with one message, it would be to write your book now.
 You’ve only read this far because you’ve gleaned something valuable from what has been stated, or you desire to become an author, or you think I’m awesome and I’m ok with any of the three.
 There is no reason that should be great enough to stop you from doing it now!
 Your best life happens when you own your story.
 Here’s to new chapters.